nebari-dev/nebari-docs/docs/docs/how-tos/nebari-do.md

 For a more detailed cost estimate, please also refer to our [Conceptual quides] for more information regarding the basic infrastructure provided by Nebari.

 :::info
-Please refer to [New pricing](https://www.digitalocean.com/try/new-pricing) documentation for a recent overview of how costs are allocated and applied to an organization’s billing account.
+Please refer to [New pricing](https://www.digitalocean.com/try/new-pricing) documentation for a recent overview of how costs are allocated and applied to your Digital Ocean account.
 :::

 :::warning Warning